elixir-europe/plant-brapi-to-isa/README.md

 The mapping from ISA to MIAPPE is fully documented here: https://github.com/MIAPPE/ISA-Tab-for-plant-phenotyping/blob/v1.1/README.md

+NOTE: For full MIAPPE compliance, make sure to have isatools v0.10.4 + installed.

 ## Input

 A valid BrAPI endpoint with following GET calls implemented: